Levy Lid Lift

 What is a levy lid lift?

 From time to time, we must ask voters to reset our fire levy rate.
-This is known as a levy lid lift, and it helps us keep up with higher call volumes and costs to provide service.
+This is known as a levy lid lift, and it helps us keep up with much higher call volumes and much higher costs to provide service.

-Voters approved a fire levy rate of $1.42 in 2006.
-Since then, the rate has dropped to $0.76 while call volumes have almost doubled in the last 10 years.
-Emergency medical calls (EMS) have increased by 50 percent and now account for 71 percent of all calls.
+Voters approved a fire levy rate of $1.37 in 2006.
+Since then, the rate has dropped to $0.77 while call volumes have almost doubled in the last 10 years.
+Emergency medical calls (EMS) have increased by 50 percent and now account for almost 70 percent of all calls.
 And overlapping calls (multiple emergencies at the same time) happen 30 percent of the time.

 Why are we asking for a levy lid lift?